swornimamishra/Guvi-Zen-Class-Database-Model/README.md

 (3).Add Columns:

 Inside each table, add columns to define the attributes of your entities.
-Specify the data type for each column (e.g., INT, VARCHAR, DATE).
-Indicate primary keys, foreign keys, and unique constraints.
+Specify the data type for each column (e.g., INT, VARCHAR, DATE) Indicate primary keys, foreign keys, and unique constraints.
 Establish Relationships: